 A journal entry is a method used to enter an accounting transaction into the accounting records of a business.

-To write a journal entry, the basic concept is that every transaction involves a change in at least two places in the accounting records, so the journal entry must generate at least two equal and offsetting entries.
+Every journal entry must generate at least two equal and offsetting entries.
+This is because every transaction involves a change in at least two places in the accounting records, and the total of all debits and credits must balance.
 For example:

 - When you record a supplier invoice, it increases both an expense account and the accounts payable (liability) account